-Design-led health care organizations have effective processes in place to continuously listen to customers.
+Design-led companies have effective processes in place to continuously listen to customers.
 They are committed to testing ideas and iterating to make those ideas better over time.
 They measure design performance and results with the same rigor that they apply to tracking revenues and costs.